2ptr/i_hate_AMSI/README.md

 ## to-be-added

-- `SessionHunter`
+- `Invoke-SessionHunter`
 - `PowerView`
-- `Rubeus`
+- `Invoke-Rubeus`
-- obfuscated shell for .net reflected assemblies
+- obfuscated shell for .net reflected assemblies (empire already has a folder for this but I will make some custom bypasses)